-At Ellingham Church of England Primary School, Relationships and Sex Education will be appropriate to the age and development of the child.
-It will be taught with sensitivity and an appreciation of children's differing needs.
+At Ellingham Church of England Primary School, Relationships and Sex Education will be appropriate to the age and development of the child and in keeping with our Christian character.
+We have adopted the updated Government guidance from September 2020.
+RSE is always taught with sensitivity and an appreciation of children's differing needs.
 It is about understanding the importance of marriage for family life, stable and loving relationships, respect, love and care.
 It is also about the teaching of sex, sexuality and sexual health.
-Sex education is part of the personal, social and health education curriculum in our school.
-We use the LA suggested 'Godfrey and Lucinda' resource pack throughout school.
-We have support from the Health and Well-being LA team as needed.
+Please see the PSHE section of our school website for further information.
+We use support from the Health and Well-being LA team as needed.